Sanford Levinson: Books, scholarship, activism

 Levinson appeared on the Bill Moyers television program in 2007.
-Levinson's research interests include American Constitutional development, Constitutional design, law, religion, multiculturalism, society, and theories of Constitutional Interpretation.
-Levinson participates in a blog called Balkinization which focuses on constitutional, First Amendment, and other civil liberties issues as well as a blog called Our Undemocratic Constitution.
+Levinson's research interests include American Constitutional development, Constitutional design, law, religion, multiculturalism, society, and theories of Constitutional interpretation.
+Levinson participates in a blog called Balkinization, which focuses on constitutional, First Amendment, and other civil liberties issues, as well as a blog called Our Undemocratic Constitution.
 With Jeffrey K. Tulis, he is co-editor of the Johns Hopkins Series in Constitutional Thought and also of a new series, Constitutional Thinking at University Press of Kansas.

+Personal life

+Levinson and his wife, children's writer Cynthia Levinson, have two daughters: philosopher Meira and lawyer Rachel.